Subhasmita-7/E-Commerce-Frontend-/README.md

 # E-Commerce-Frontend-
-Designed this project using basic html, css, bootstrap and jQuery.
+Designed this project using basic html, css, bootstrap and jQuery in 2nd year.